 Separating from Active Duty

-You and your family may be able to get additional benefits once you separate from active duty.
+You and your family members may be able to get additional benefits once you separate from active duty.

 Transitional Health Care Benefits

-Transitional Assistance Management Program (TAMP):
+Transitional Assistance Management Program:

-- Learn More
+- Learn more about TAMP.

-Continued Health Care Benefit Program (CHCBP):
+Continued Health Care Benefit Program:

-- If you qualify, you can purchase CHCBP within 60 days of loss of eligibility for either regular TRICARE or TAMP coverage
+- If you qualify, you can purchase CHCBP within 60 days of loss of eligibility for either regular TRICARE or TAMP coverage.

-- Learn More
+- Learn more about CHCBP.

-Veterans Affairs (VA) Benefits
+Veterans Affairs Benefits

 You may be eligible for VA benefits, if you